Talbot Rice Gallery is re-opening on 18 May. We look forward to welcoming you back very soon.

 Arriving at the Gallery

 A one-way route through the Gallery with a separate entrance and exit has been put in place.
 Entrance to the Gallery will be via West College Street and the Old College Quad as usual, while the Gallery's exit will now be located in the Georgian Gallery and will direct you out into the Old College Quad.
-Upon entry to the Gallery, you will be met by a member of staff at our welcome desk who will explain the one way system, ask for your contact details for track and trace, and ask that you wear a face covering.
+Upon entry to the Gallery, you will be met by a member of staff at our welcome desk who will check you in, explain the one way route, and ask that you wear a face covering.

 All visitors over the age of five must wear a face covering while in the gallery; all of our members of staff will be wearing them too.